Sourav98-bit/CODSOFT-1/README.md

 Perform feature importance analysis to understand which traits are most decisive.

 Deploy the model on a cloud platform or as a web app.

+#(Task 2)
+Project Overview

+The dataset used is the classic Titanic Dataset, which includes information about passengers such as age, sex, ticket class, and embarkation port.
+The goal is to build a predictive model that determines whether a passenger survived the disaster.
+🔍 Steps Performed

+1. Data Cleaning

+Removed unnecessary columns: PassengerId, Name, Ticket, Cabin

+Handled missing values in Age (median) and Embarked (mode)

+2. Data Preprocessing

+Applied Label Encoding to convert categorical variables: Sex and Embarked

+3. Model Training

+Split the data into training and testing sets (80/20)

+Trained a RandomForestClassifier with 100 trees

+4. Model Evaluation

+Achieved 82.12% accuracy on the test set

+Classification report shows:

+Precision: 0.83 (class 0), 0.81 (class 1)

+Recall: 0.88 (class 0), 0.74 (class 1)

+F1-Score: 0.85 (class 0), 0.77 (class 1)

+📈 Performance Summary

+Metric	Value

+Accuracy	82.12%
+Macro Avg F1	0.81
+Weighted Avg F1	0.82

+🛠 Tech Stack

+Python

+Pandas

+Scikit-learn

+📁 Files Included

+Titanic-Dataset.csv – Dataset used

+titanic_model.py or .ipynb – Model training and evaluation code

+✅ Conclusion

+The Random Forest model provided a reliable prediction with over 82% accuracy.
+This project demonstrates fundamental steps in a classification task: preprocessing, training, and evaluation.